-I read about experimental Alzheimer's tests that can detect early stages of the disease.
-Are these really helpful?
+I read about experimental tests for Alzheimer's disease that can detect early stages of the disease.
+Are these helpful?

-- Biomarker test.
-Researchers have proposed Alzheimer's tests that measure two proteins, beta–amyloid and tau, in cerebrospinal fluid.
 The fluid is examined for evidence of abnormal development of beta-amyloid proteins, which form plaques, and tau proteins, which form tangles.
 Both plaques and tangles are thought to contribute to the development of Alzheimer's disease.
-These proteins can help identify people with the underlying disease process who are likely to progress to more–serious forms of the disease.

 - Cognitive assessment.
 Technology is also being used to develop software for computer-based assessments that detect cognitive changes and may be useful in the early diagnosis of Alzheimer's disease.

 Early detection and diagnosis of Alzheimer's disease is an important goal.
-Early intervention with medications may slow the progression of the disease and provide a better opportunity to plan for the future.
+Early intervention with medications might slow disease progression and provide an opportunity to plan for the future.

-- Weiner MW, et al. The Alzheimer's disease neuroimaging initiative: A review of papers published since its inception.
+- Weiner MW, et al. 2014 update of the Alzheimer's disease neuroimaging initiative: A review of papers published since its inception.
 Alzheimer's and Dementia.
-2013;9:e111.
+2015;11:e1.

 - Zucchella C, et al. Serious games for screening pre-dementia conditions: From virtuality to reality?
 A pilot project.
 Functional Neurology.
 2014;29:153.

 - Graff-Radford J (expert opinion).
 Mayo Clinic, Rochester, Minn.
 July 3, 2017.